 Best Places To Fish Within An Hour Of Portland

 Are you inspired to go fishing?
 Of course, there are many amazing fishing spots for your favorite trout, steelhead, and salmon, but did you know that you can also get more unusual fish like largemouth bass, crappie, sunfish, and bluegill?
 These are often stocked locally.
-You can find out more at Travel Portland and Oregon Department of Fish & Wildlife.
+You can find out more at Fishing Around Portland and Oregon Department of Fish & Wildlife.

 And if you were looking for scallops on this list, you should know that they’re not sold live because they’re highly perishable.
 And that’s ok.
 Find some lovely large scallops and gently thaw them out.
 Grill them with some fresh asparagus, and you’ve got your feast for the evening.